OpenSILEX/phis-docs-community/docs/experimental-organization.md

 The complete list of agronomical objects is available in the `Agronomical Objects` menu, accessible from Phis top navigation bar.
 A Phis user with a restricted access (e.g. *guestphis*) is likely to be unable to see the `Agronomical Objects` menu, since there are no objects for her/him to see.
-The agronomical objects list is preceded by a research bar enabling the user to filter projects by their URI, Alias, type, and the experience they are linked to.
+The agronomical objects list is preceded by a research bar enabling the user to filter objects by their URI, Alias, type, and the experience they are linked to.
 The list of objects associated with a search result, and their metadata, can be retrieved as a .csv file with the <span class="btn btn-primary">Download Search Result</span> button.

 ![objects-list](img/agronomical-objects_list.png)